 Canadians, communities and workplaces benefit when everyone can participate equally in everyday life.
-The Government of Canada has committed to developing new planned accessibility legislation to promote equality of opportunity and increase the inclusion and participation of Canadians who have disabilities or functional limitations.
+In 2019 the Government of Canada passed new accessibility legislation, the Accessible Canada Act, to promote equality of opportunity and increase the inclusion and participation of Canadians who have disabilities or functional limitations.

-Many Indigenous Canadians continue to face barriers that affect their ability to participate fully in their communities.
+Many Indigenous and non-Indigenous Canadians continue to face barriers that affect their ability to participate fully in their communities.
 Some of these barriers may include:

 - physical barriers within community;

 - lack of / inadequate disability related programs / supports

 - attitudes, beliefs and misconceptions about Indigenous persons living with disabilities and what they can and cannot do; and

 - outdated policies and practices affecting services to Indigenous persons living with disabilities within community

 Through a funding agreement with Employment and Social Development Canada (ESDC) BCANDS engaged and continues to engage Indigenous communities, Indigenous individuals and families living with disabilities, service providers and provincial and federal governments in relation to the new Federal Accessibility Legislation for their input, expertise and direction to how it can be modified to meet the unique and diverse accessibility needs of Indigenous persons living with disabilities.